 The generation power can be measured with an extra meter.
 Alternatively, you may be able to read the values from your solar system directly.
 Please refer to our list of currently supported devices.

 (*) Due to measurement and calculation inaccuracies, a slight grid draw or feed-in may occur in the border area.

 If you know that the solar system can generate 4.2 kW of power or less, excess charging must be configured with a workaround.
 In this case, "balanced charging" is applied.

-Note: Electric cars need at least 1.4 kW (ie 6A) per phase in order to be able to charge.
-With three-phase charging, this results in 3*1.4 kW = 4.2 kW.
+Note: Electric cars need at least 1.4 kW (i.e. 6 A) per phase to be able to charge.
+For three-phase charging, this results in 3*1.4 kW = 4.2 kW.

-Below 4.2 kW of solar power, the power for charging must be redistributed from the three phases to one phase so that at least 1.4 kW is available on this phase.
-For example, if you feed in 500W of solar power on all phases, you can draw 1500W on a single phase.
-Since the bidirectional meters of the energy suppliers work on a balance sheet, there is no mathematical purchase of the grid or feed-in.
+Below 4.2 kW solar power, you have to redistribute the power for charging from the three phases to one phase so that at least 1.4 kW is available on this phase.
+For example, if you feed 500 W of solar power on all phases, you can draw 1500 W on a single phase.
+Since the two-direction meters of the energy suppliers work on a balance sheet basis, mathematically there is neither grid draw nor feed-in.